Hornets vs. Wizards Prediction & Picks - November 10

 - The Wizards (4-3-0 ATS) have covered the spread 57.1% of the time, 14.2% more often than the Hornets (3-4-0) this year.

-- Washington and its opponents have exceeded the point total 85.7% of the time this season (six out of seven).
+- Washington and its opponents have eclipsed the total 85.7% of the time this season (six out of seven).
 That's more often than Charlotte and its opponents have (five out of seven).

 Put your picks to the test and bet on the Hornets with BetMGM Sportsbook.